OpenBB-finance/OpenBB/website/content/sdk/reference/keys/ethplorer.md

 ---
 title: ethplorer
-description: This page provides documentation on how to set the Ethplorer key in the OpenBB finance terminal.
+description: "This page provides documentation on how to set the Ethplorer key in the" OpenBB finance terminal.
 It includes explanations of the parameters and gives examples of how to use this function.
 keywords: